ga4gh-discovery/data-connect/README.md

 ### Implementation based on PrestoSQL

 DNAstack has provided an [implementation of GA4GH Search](https://github.com/dnastack/ga4gh-search-adapter-presto) on top of [PrestoSQL](https://prestosql.io/).
+This implementation includes examples of data stored in FHIR and Phenopackets formats.

 ## Security